itwizardo/leetmailer/README.md

 #### Macros

-In the `letter.html` template, you can utilize the following macros:
+In the `letter.html` template or the dummy.config, you can utilize the following macros:

 - `{{email}}` recipient's mail.
 - `{{email_b64}}`recipient's email, encoded in base64.
 Useful when you pass it as a parameter to your marketing.